(Disclosure: Some of the links below may be affiliate links)

-As far as usability goes, DEGIRO is slightly easier to use than IB.
-But once you are used to the few functions from IB that you actually need, it becomes easy as well.
+Regarding usability, DEGIRO is slightly easier to use than IB.
+But once you are used to the few functions from IB that you need, it becomes easy as well.

-For Swiss investors, IB has a huge advantage: IB gives you access to US ETFs, the most efficient ETFs available.
+IB has a huge advantage for Swiss investors: IB gives you access to US ETFs, the most efficient ETFs available.
 DEGIRO stopped offering this access a while ago.
-For European investors, it does not make much difference since they cannot legally access these ETFs.
+It does not make much difference for European investors since they cannot legally access these ETFs.

 As far as fees are concerned, they are both very affordable.
 The main difference is in currency conversion fees.
 If you need to convert a significant amount of currency, IB will be significantly cheaper than DEGIRO.

-Overall, Interactive Brokers is a better broker than DEGIRO, especially for Swiss investors.
-For European investors, the difference is small, and they may appreciate the fact that DEGIRO comes from the EU while IB comes from the US.
+Overall, Interactive Brokers is better than DEGIRO, especially for Swiss investors.
+For European investors, the difference is slight, and they may appreciate that DEGIRO comes from the EU while IB comes from the US.

 DEGIRO vs Swissquote

 Many Swiss investors prefer using a Swiss broker rather than a foreign broker.
-This presents the advantage of keeping the money in Switzerland and making it easier to work through regulations in case something goes wrong.
+A Swiss broker presents the advantage of keeping the money in Switzerland and making it easier to work through regulations in case something goes wrong.

 In that case, we should shortly compare DEGIRO and Swissquote.